 - Make sure it has similar outputs across Pantone, CMYK, RGB to give you the most flexibility when it comes to producing, printing and polishing.

-- And if Pantone is simply a no go, don’t be afraid to stick to the traditional outputs.
+- And if Pantone is simply a no-go, don’t be afraid to stick to the traditional outputs.
 Happy client, happy boss, and best of all, happy you.

-Right time for a coffee.
-Umm ok, who the hell’s hidden my Pantone mug…
+Umm, OK, who the hell’s hidden my Pantone mug…